Shannon0525/SRAidentier/README.md

 # SRAfinder
-Use crawler to quickly obtain SRAid based on GEOid This tool is used to get SRA information use GSM number.There are some requests to use it:
+Use crawler to quickly obtain SRAid based on GEOid This tool is used to get SRA information use GSM number.
+There are some requests to use it:

 1.The input file must be xlsx file, and the sheet contains GSM number must be named as "sheet1".